inancgumus/learngo/11-if/questions/3-if.md

 > **4:** That won't print anything. `happy` will be true.

-## Is this code going to work?
-Why?
+## This code contains an error.
+How to fix it?
 ```go
 package main